Mark John Taylor: Background

-Joining ISIL
+Joining the Islamic State

-In June 2014, Taylor entered Syria through the Turkish border and joined the Islamic State of Iraq and the Levant (ISIL).
-In late 2014, Taylor deleted 45 Twitter posts after they reportedly exposed an ISIL presence in the Kafar Roma area in Syria.
-In late April 2015, Taylor appeared in an ISIS YouTube propaganda video calling for terror attacks in New Zealand and Australia on Anzac Day, which falls on 25 April.
+In June 2014, Taylor entered Syria through the Turkish border before joining the Islamic State.
+In late 2014, Taylor deleted 45 Twitter posts after they reportedly exposed an Islamic State presence in the Kafar Roma area in Syria.
+In late April 2015, Taylor appeared in an Islamic State YouTube propaganda video calling for terror attacks in New Zealand and Australia on Anzac Day, which falls on 25 April.
 In response, the United States Government designated Taylor as a "Specially Designated Global Terrorist."

-Taylor has claimed that he was not a fighter during the five years that he spent with ISIL and that he only served as a border guard along the border between the Islamic State and Syria.
-Taylor has also alleged that he was imprisoned three times by the ISIL secret police unit.
-In October 2015, Taylor mistakenly exposed the location of ISIL fighters on Twitter when he forgot to turn off a tracking function on his phone, earning the nickname the "bumbling Jihadist".
+Taylor has claimed that he was not a fighter during the five years that he spent with the Islamic State and that he only served as a border guard along the border between the Islamic State and Syria.
+Taylor has also alleged that he was imprisoned three times by the Islamic State secret police unit.
+In October 2015, Taylor mistakenly exposed the location of Islamic State fighters on Twitter when he forgot to turn off a tracking function on his phone, earning the nickname the "bumbling Jihadist".
 He claims that he was imprisoned for 50 days as punishment for that incident.
-Taylor has also claimed that he witnessed several beheadings and executions during his time with ISIL.
+Taylor has also claimed that he witnessed several beheadings and executions during his time with the Islamic State.

 In May 2017, Taylor surfaced on the Islamic marriage website "islamicmarriage.com" seeking a wife willing to join him in the Islamic State's capital of Raqqa.
 During his time in Syria, Taylor was reportedly married to two women.
 His first wife was a Syrian woman from Deir ez-Zor named Umm Mohammed who wanted him to leave for Turkey.
-Taylor subsequently married a younger woman who was sympathetic to ISIL.
+Taylor subsequently married a younger woman who was sympathetic to the Islamic State.
 However, Taylor divorced her after she wanted to move to another area in order to be closer to her family.